raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

   }
 }
 ```

-For simplicity, it relies on JavaScript's default behaviour of returning `undefined` for the top of an empty stack.[^undef]

-[^undef]: This implies that the DFAs we write cannot attempt to push `undefined` onto the stack.

 Now, a stack implemented in JavaScript cannot actually encode an infinite amount of information.
 The depth of the stack is limited to `2^32 -1`, and there are a finite number of different values we can push onto the stack.
 And then there are limitations like the the memory in our machines, or the number of clock ticks our CPUs will execute before the heat-death of the universe.